Plyshak/diploma-thesis/readme.md

     2. Windows - download and install package from https://docs.docker.com/desktop/windows/install/
        1. Opt-out installation option "Use WSL2 instead of HyperV" - If this is marked, it will be necessary to manualy install all dependencies into Docker
        2. In case after installation prompt is showed with text "Installation of WSL2 is incomplete" -> it is adviced to uninstall Docker and install it again without the WSL2 feature
        3. After successfull installation, if Docker keeps starting and stopping, right click on Docker icon in right startup panel and select `Switch to Windows Containers...` -> Click `Switch` in prompt menu.
-After that the Docker should start up
+After that the Docker should start up, then switch back to Linux containers via same instructions
-       4. After that right click on Docker icon in right startup panel and select `Settings` -> Select `Docker Engine` and inside configuration rewrite `false` to `true`, then submit `Apply & Restart`
 3. Clone git repository into PC
     1. Open Terminal
         1. Linux - terminal